Ian Masters (songwriter): Biography

 Masters was born in Potters Bar, Hertfordshire.

 During Masters' tenure with Pale Saints, the group released The Comforts of Madness and In Ribbons as well as several EPs.
-The recordings displayed a mix of Masters' choirboy-like vocals along with dark atmospheric and noisy pop tunes.
-Masters, who wasn't interested in touring, left the group to pursue music of a more experimental nature.
+The recordings featured a mix of Masters' choirboy-like vocals with dark atmospheric and noisy pop tunes.
+Masters, who wasn't interested in touring, left the group to pursue more experimental material.

 His first project after Pale Saints was Spoonfed Hybrid with Chris Trout.
 They released their self-titled debut album in 1993, and their second album, Hibernation Shock was in 1996.

 In 1994, Masters teamed up with His Name Is Alive auteur Warren Defever and they began to release music as ESP Summer.

 In the autumn of 1998, he released the Miniature Album 7" as Friendly Science Orchestra, which became an NME 'Single of the Week'.
 Under this moniker, Masters covered "Because of You" on Sing a Song for You: Tribute to Tim Buckley, which was released on Manifesto Records in 2000.

 In 2000, Masters teamed up with The Montgolfier Brothers' songwriter Mark Tranmer to form Wing Disk.
 Their first EP, Time is running out, which was recorded between Manchester, London, and Osaka saw release in 2002.

 Since 2005, Masters has been living in Japan.
-In 2007, Masters co-wrote, sang, played the saw and kaospad on the song "Silver Kiss" on Luminous Orange's Sakura Swirl LP.
+In 2007, Masters co-wrote, sang, played the saw and Kaoss Pad on the song "Silver Kiss" on Luminous Orange's Sakura Swirl LP.

 In 2008, Masters contributed vocals to a song "Hoko Onchi" on digitally-released Mid/Air by Dive Index, a musical project originated by composer/producer Will Thomas.

 In 2009, his project (with David Rothon) Sore & Steal released their debut album.
 Masters is credited with saw and effects.

 In 2016, he partnered with Terao Terako to form the experimental duo Big Beautiful Bluebottle, making what Masters described as "confusion jazz."

 In 2018, he released a Wing Disk/Cucumber Concubine split single 7" with The Montgolfier Brothers' songwriter Mark Tranmer.

 In 2019, he teamed up with Australian electronica musician Tim Koch to form Isolated Gate.
 In 2020, they released 2 EPs "T.L.C."